 The band 42.5-43.5 GHz is allocated to the FSS in the Earth-to-space direction.
 The interest in this band in Europe is primarily for transmitting gateway FSS earth stations, which is feasible on a shared basis with terrestrial services.
 For this band, there are also satellite space station receivers planned, for which studies have shown that sharing is feasible.

-ADJACENT BANDS USE

-FSS (see relevant follow up actions ECC),

-fixed services

 5G CHARACTERISTICS